 Many think that the job of a Librarian is boring and without money; that there is no scope for improvement and all you do is arrange and catalog books.

-Well, we cannot help with such parochial mindset which people have towards the profession of a Librarian, but we can tell them this that one of the most competitive environments of all time—the freelance industry—offers amazing opportunities to these stereo typically boring professionals.
+Well, we cannot help with such parochial mindset which people have towards the profession of a Librarian, but we can tell them that one of the most competitive environments of all time—the freelance industry—offers amazing opportunities to these stereo typically boring professionals.

 The freelance community, as you already know, is a huge one indeed, which has expanded to great lengths and breadths in recent times, particularly due to the domination of the Internet.